Santa Maria Valley AVA: History

+Terroir

 Geography

 The Santa Maria Valley is a natural funnel-shaped valley opening west to the Pacific Ocean.
 The elevation of the area ranges from approximately 200 ft at the intersection of Highway 101 and the Santa Maria River to approximately 3200 ft at Tepusquet Peak.
+The area acreage lies within the watershed of the Santa Maria River and includes portions of primary tributary valleys of the Cuyama River, Sisquoc River and Suey Creek to the north, Tepesquet Creek to the east, and Bradley Canyon to the south.
 The grapes that are grown within the area are on the valley floor at an approximate elevation of 300 ft and on the slopes and rolling hillsides up to an elevation of 800 ft.

 Climate

 The Santa Maria Valley geography channels dense banks of morning fog from the Pacific Ocean that takes many hours to burn off, only to be replaced by chilly afternoon breezes.
-This “maritime fringe” climate lengthens the growing season and contributes to the eventual sugar/acid balance in the grapes from the region.
+This "maritime fringe" climate lengthens the growing season and contributes to the eventual sugar/acid balance in the grapes from the region.
 Summer in the Santa Maria Valley is goose-bump season, with an average summer temperature of only 75 F. This is a growing environment that is a Region I on the Winkler Scale.
 As with most of Santa Barbara County, annual rainfall is very low in the Santa Maria Valley.
 The AVA averages less than 14 in in non-drought years.
 Vines typically require 20–30 in of water per year for dry-farming, therefore, irrigation is essential.